-Top 5 Corporate Social Responsibility Trends for 2020
+Top 5 Corporate Social Responsibility Trends

 Two-thirds of CEOs agree that companies (not the government or NGOs) will lead the progress toward long-term societal improvement, according to a recent poll.
 Corporate Social Responsibility (CSR) once meant a couple of big financial donations a year, but now organizations are investing more than just their money.
 Current CSR trends are much more about strategically aligning philanthropic work with business goals in order to bolster both.